top of page

 Jul, 2019

-In the summer of 2019, I participated in a short course on behavioral ecology and climate change biology, jointly organized by Dr. Sheng-Feng Shen and Dr. Dustin R. Rubenstein.
-During my three-week field training at Mt.
-Jiajin (4930 m) in Sichuan, I assisted the research team with field studies on burying beetle social behavior.
-Additionally, I led a class project studying the impact of deforestation on interspecies competition in burying beetles.
+Three-week field course at Mt.
+Jiajin (4930 m), Sichuan, on behavioral ecology and climate change biology, organized by Dr. Sheng-Feng Shen and Dr. Dustin R. Rubenstein.
+I led a class project on the impact of deforestation on interspecies competition in burying beetles.